phpbb/documentation/development/extensions/tutorial_testing.rst

 Migration with database changes
 -------------------------------

-We add a new migration file ``ext/acme/demo/migrations/add_database_changes.php`` now, which contains some database changes, so we can test them:
+Our extension has a migration file ``ext/acme/demo/migrations/add_database_changes.php``, which contains some database changes, so we can test them:

 .. code-block:: php